GensaGames/Dashcam-Speed-Detection/README.md

 ### 3.3 2D-CNN with LSTM

-Combination of 2D-CNN windows, and tracking frames changes over time should work very well.
-And for validation, we received even worse result, comparing of RNN.
-Back to model strucutre, we continue some updates, slowly increasing model complexity, but tests result still not enough to work in this direction.
+Combination of 2D-CNN windows, and tracking frames changes over time might work very well.
+Back to model strucutre, we continue some updates, slowly increasing model complexity, but validation results still not enough to work in this direction.

 <img src="https://raw.githubusercontent.com/GensaGames/Toy-Model-Checking/master/files/2.1-2.3/lstm-cnn-sample-over-iteration.png" width="600" height="300" />

 3.3.1.
 Velocity of 2D-CNN with LSTM Model on some Preprocessor Combinations.
+TYPO.
+By `Number of Iter(I)` there is Number of Samples, during bath minibatch learning.
 <br/><br/>